 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with the proposed IPO as deferred offering costs.
 The deferred offering costs will be offset against the IPO proceeds upon the consummation of the IPO.
 In the event the IPO is abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the statements of operations.
 The Company did not record any deferred offering costs as of December 31, 2017.
-As of December 31, 2018, the Company capitalized \$ of deferred issuance costs related to the proposed IPO, which are included in other long-term assets on the consolidated balance sheet.
+As of December 31, 2018, the Company capitalized \$0.3 million of deferred issuance costs related to the proposed IPO.